ZihanLiao/Handwriting-Character-Recognition/README.md

 "net_params_linear1.pkl" is the parameters in linear1 from model which has been traind.
 "net_params_linear2.pkl" is the parameters in linear2 from model which has been traind.

-To test the model with new testing data.
+To test the model with new testing data. ("Easy test")

     replace the file name in 18th line